FAQ – Global Bachelor’s Programmes

 Can I apply if I'm in my final year of high school?

-If you are an EU/EEA citizen in your final year of upper secondary school/high school you are advised to apply in the 15 April 2019 admissions round.
-In this admissions round only, will applicants in their final year have the possibility to be offered a place.
+If you are an EU/EEA citizen in your final year of upper secondary school you can apply in the second admissions round with application deadline 17 April 2023.
+Admissions to the programme is based on final upper secondary school credentials, and in the second application round you have until the deadline for the receipt of the supporting documentation in June or July to submit your final upper secondary school documentation, for details see the key dates.
 If you are an IB student in your final year you must request an early result from the IB coordinator at your school.

 Are there any scholarships?